-Always carry your passport, visa and migration card as you may be asked to prove your identity and date of entry into the country.
+Always carry originals of your passport, visa and migration card, as you may be asked to prove your identity and date of entry into the country.
 Failure to provide internationally recognized identification could result in detention.

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect lengthy jail sentences.

 Photography of military installations, public buildings and monuments may result in a penalty.
 Seek permission from local authorities before taking photographs.

 Belarusian law does not prohibit sexual acts between individuals of the same sex.
 Homosexuality, however, is not widely accepted in Belarus.

 Checkpoints are common on roads and border crossings in Belarus.

 Traffic safety in Belarus is controlled by uniformed police officers known as DAI in Belarusian and GAI in Russian.
 If a traffic police officer waves a striped wand or points a red retro-reflector at you, you must pull over and stop, and be ready to present driving and insurance documents.

 Drivers of foreign vehicles must pay a fee to use Belarusian highways.

 There is a digital road toll system, BelToll, to collect tolls along motorways.